The Work Begins

 A New Church

 By August 1986, Ned Wilson, who had a housing development past the church that was also landlocked, had cleared a strip of land along Interstate 12 and was in the process of doing the final preparation to pour the concrete (Estey, 1986).
 This road, which became Little Creek Road, ran in front of the church property, giving them an access road.
 In 1986, the conference donated this roadway strip of property to the Tammany Parish (Minutes, 1988).
 In October 1986, it was voted to build a new church on the southeast five acres of land that had been given for that purpose (Minutes, 1986).
-Ted Estey, who was the head elder, was instrumental in establishing and building the church (Memo, 2007).
+Ted Estey, who was the head elder, and Inavez Hammons, were instrumental in establishing and building the church (Memo, 2007).
 On June 6, 1987, the members met for the first time in the newly erected building.
 The church building was dedicated debt-free on March 4, 1989.